The-Marcy-Lab-School/swe-2-5-system-design-uml/README.md

 npm i                   # install dependencies git checkout -b draft   # switch to the draft branch before starting

-npm test # run the automated tests npm run test:w # run the automated tests and rerun them each time you save a change

 git add -A              # add a changed file to the staging area git commit -m 'message' # create a commit with the changes git push                # push the new commit to the remote repo